Background pattern

 The tablets should be swallowed with a glass of water.
 Do not chew them (they have a bitter taste).

-If you forgot to take Citalopram Mabo
+If You Forget to Take Citalopram Mabo

-If you interrupt the treatment with Citalopram Mabo
+If You Interrupt Treatment with Citalopram Mabo

-If you have any other doubts about the use of this product, ask your doctor or pharmacist
+If you have any other doubts about the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible Side Effects

 Some patients have reported the following serious side effects.

-• High fever, agitation, confusion, tremors, and sudden muscle contractions; these may be signs of a rare condition called serotonin syndrome, which has been reported with the combined use of antidepressants.
+• High fever, agitation, confusion, tremors, and sudden muscle contractions; may be signs of a rare condition called serotonin syndrome, which has been reported with the combined use of antidepressants.

 • If you notice skin swelling, tongue, lips, or face, or have difficulty breathing or swallowing (allergic reaction).

-Unusual bleeding, including gastrointestinal bleeding..
+Unusual bleeding, including gastrointestinal bleeding.

-Rare but serious side effects (May affect up to 1 in 1,000 people):
+Rare but Serious Side Effects (May affect up to 1 in 1,000 people):

-Dry mouth increases the risk of tooth decay.
-Therefore, you should brush your teeth more frequently than usual.
+Dry mouth increases the risk of cavities.
+Therefore, you should brush your teeth more often than usual.

-Very common side effects (May affect more than 1 in 10 people):
+Very Common Side Effects (May affect more than 1 in 10 people):

 • Difficulty sleeping.